microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/userconsentrequest-filterByCurrentUser.md

 ---
 title: "List userConsentRequests"
-description: "Get a list of the userConsentRequests for which the current user is the reviewer."
+description: "Retrieve userConsentRequests for which the current user is the reviewer."
 author: "psignoret"
 localization_priority: Normal
 ms.prod: ""